dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 1.          all of the tests pass
 1.          nothing is _worse_ than it was before you started

 Releases are also cut from the master branch, using a separate, administrator-executed bamboo job.
 This job tags master, and produces a stable, long term release.
-Stable releases are available for download on the [main WebGoatPage](http://webgoat.github.io)
+Stable releases are available for download on the [main WebGoat Page](http://webgoat.github.io)

 If you have access, [you can view the WebGoat builds](https://webgoat.atlassian.net/builds/browse/WEB)